 - Which market segment(s) will you be catering to?

 - What are the market pain points you are trying to solve?

 - How will you solve it?
 What’s your product/service?

 - Who are your target customers?
 What’s their profile?

 - How much capital do you want to acquire and how?

-This is precisely why investors require you to submit a business plan answering all their queries.
+This is precisely why investors require you to submit a business plan to answer all their queries.
 Your business plan acts as evidence that your business idea can survive the competition and risks of the market and generate good ROI.

 As mentioned before, your business plan is a roadmap designed to help you reach your business milestones.
-While writing a business plan, you formulate strategies, elaborate how you plan to implement them and mention when you will set them in motion.
+While writing a business plan, you formulate strategies, elaborate on how you plan to implement them, and mention when you will set them in motion.

 A lot of research goes into creating this document.
 And in the process, you can identify and fix flaws and inconsistencies in your tactics.
 Doing this beforehand helps you avoid wasting scarce resources.
 It also helps foresee obstacles and prepare counteractive measures to overcome them.